 The benefits of choosing College instead of a School Sixth Form

-Now young people are required to stay in education or training until they are 18 this means that you have several options to choose from and we can help you make the right decision for you.
+Young people are now required to stay in education or training until they are 18, this means that you have several options to choose from and we can help you make the right decision for you.
 One of the biggest choices you may need to make is whether to stay on at a school sixth form or consider a fresh start at a College of Further and Higher Education such as Macclesfield College.
-To help you consider all your options here is some information on how sixth forms and colleges can differ.
+To help you consider all your options here is some information on how sixth forms and colleges can differ:

 Wider range of study options

-We are bigger than most school sixth forms so can provide a greater variety of learning opportunities, such as vocational courses (BTECs, NVQs) or apprenticeship training, at different levels to suit varying abilities.
+We are bigger than most school sixth forms, therefore we can provide a greater variety of learning opportunities, such as vocational courses (BTECs, NVQs) or apprenticeship training, at different levels to suit varying abilities.
 Vocational qualifications can offer a fast track to employment or University as they allow learners to demonstrate they are better prepared for the workplace or higher study.
 Universities often prefer students from a vocational background rather than an academic one.

 Specialist facilities and teaching staff